effjy/effjy/README.md

 ## 📖 Background

-With over 20 years of professional experience as a Level 3 security analyst, network administrator, and technical specialist, I bring real-world operational insight to cryptographic design.
-For more than a decade, I have pursued independent research into symmetric cryptography, with a particular focus on how SPN and ARX paradigms can be fused to overcome each other's inherent weaknesses.
-The Krakken project embodies this philosophy: every component is engineered to neutralize the cryptanalytic vulnerabilities of the others.
+Over 20 years as a Level 3 security analyst, network administrator, and technical specialist have given me a rare bridge between operational security and cryptographic design.
+For more than a decade, I have independently researched symmetric primitives, focusing specifically on how SPN and ARX paradigms can be fused to cancel each other’s weaknesses.
+The Krakken project is the embodiment of that philosophy: every S‑box, every rotation, every linear layer is chosen to neutralize the cryptanalytic vulnerabilities of the others.

 ---